-North Korea-US tensions: How worried should you be? - BBC News
+North Korea-US tension: Should you worry?

 Additionally, Washington does not want to risk any nuclear-tipped missiles being fired off towards the US mainland.

-Finally, China - Pyongyang's only ally - has helped to prop up the regime precisely because its collapse is deemed to be a strategically worse outcome.
-US and South Korean troops just across the Chinese border is a prospect that Beijing does not want to have to face - and that's what war would bring.
+Finally, China - Pyongyang's only ally - has helped to prop up the North Korean government precisely because its collapse is deemed to be a strategically worse outcome.
+US and South Korean troops just across the Chinese border is a prospect that Beijing does not want to have to face - and that is what war would bring.

 2. What you are seeing are words, not actions

-President Trump might have threatened North Korea with language uncommon for a US president, but this does not mean the US is actively moving on to a war footing.
+President Trump may have threatened North Korea with language uncommon for a US president but this does not mean the US is actively moving on to a war footing.

-As one anonymous US military official told Reuters news agency: "Just because the rhetoric goes up, doesn't mean our posture changes."
+As one anonymous US military official told Reuters news agency back in August: "Just because the rhetoric goes up, doesn't mean our posture changes."

 New York Times columnist Max Fisher agrees: "These are the sorts of signals, not a leader's offhand comments, that matter most in international relations."

-What's more, after two North Korean inter-continental ballistic missile tests in July, the US reverted to a tried and true tactic - squeezing Pyongyang through UN Security Council sanctions.
+What is more, after North Korea's sixth nuclear test in early September and missile tests over Japan, the US has reverted to a tried and true tactic: squeezing Pyongyang through UN Security Council and unilateral sanctions.

 And its diplomats are still speaking hopefully of returning to the negotiating table - pointing to support from China and Russia.

-These send conflicting signals to Pyongyang, but also moderate the tough rhetoric coming from President Trump.
+These send conflicting signals to Pyongyang but also moderate the tough rhetoric coming from President Trump.

 Still, some analysts say a misinterpreted move in the current tense environment could lead to an accidental war.

-"There could be a power outage in North Korea that they mistake as a part of a pre-emptive attack.
-The United States might make a mistake on the [Demilitarised Zone]," Daryl Kimball, of US think tank Arms Control Association, told the BBC.
-"So there are various ways in which each side can miscalculate and the situation escalates out of control".
+"There could be a power outage in North Korea that they mistake as a part of a pre-emptive attack," Daryl Kimball, of US think tank Arms Control Association, told the BBC.

+"The United States might make a mistake on the [Demilitarised Zone].
+So there are various ways in which each side can miscalculate and the situation escalates out of control".

+It is worth noting that US bombers recently flew close to North Korea in a show of force.

 3. We have been here before